ksphere0013/Corpus-Linguistics-Toolkit-for-Chinese/README.md

 `OpenCC` is used to convert Traditional Chinese characters, if any, to Simplified Chinese characters.

-Each article is stored as a separate UTF-8 JSON file with metadata in data/raw/.
+Each article is stored as a separate UTF-8 JSON file with metadata in `data/raw/`.

 > *The `crawler.py` is provided in the toolkit for reference only and may require adaptation to different website layouts.*

 ## 3. Corpus Description
 The sample corpus consists of 159 online news articles written in Mandarin Chinese, with 340,277 tokens before stopword removal and 248,311 tokens after stopword removal.

 The original content is licensed by China Digital Times under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-nc-sa/3.0/) (CC BY-NC-SA 3.0).
 The copyright and licensing information of the articles is preserved in the metadata.

+The corpus data is provided for research and educational purposes.
+Users should comply with the terms of the original CC BY-NC-SA 3.0 license.

 ## 4. System Architecture